deniz195/zeroguess/architecture.md

    - Standard Python package installation via pip
    - Optional extras for specific integrations

+4. **Example Usage Guidelines**:
+   - Examples should always be executed from the examples directory as the working directory
+   - Example: `cd examples && python gaussian_example.py --method all`
+   - This ensures proper relative imports and file path handling
+   - All example scripts include command-line arguments for configuration

 ## Future Extensibility

 The modular architecture allows for future enhancements: